The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Escaping atmospheres at supersolar metallicity

 It is interesting to examine how the mass-loss rate of the planet changes as a function of atmospheric metallicity.
 Unfortunately, we cannot easily answer this question, since the mass-loss rate is assumed, rather than predicted, in our model.
 However, under the assumption that the density at the planet radius stays the same irrespective of the outflow metallicity, we can adjust the mass-loss rate of the models with different compositions in such a way that we respect that density.
-We are effectively imposing a boundary condition on $\rho(R_p)$ that our isothermal Parker wind model normally does not have.
-Other atmospheric escape models that treat the hydrodynamics and thermal balance self-consistently also have such a boundary condition, but in those models, it typically does not strongly affect the resulting mass-loss rate \citep[e.g.,][]{salz_simulating_2016}.
+This assumption can be debated, as modeling efforts have shown that metallicity affects the conditions at the photosphere \citep[e.g.,][]{molliere_model_2015, drummond_effect_2018}.
+However, we are only aiming to do a simple exploration of the problem here.
+With this exercise, we are effectively imposing a boundary condition on $\rho(R_p)$ that our isothermal Parker wind model normally does not have.
+Other atmospheric escape models that treat the hydrodynamics and thermal balance self-consistently also have such a boundary condition.
+In those models, the chosen boundary conditions can affect the resulting mass-loss rate ranging from a few tens of percent up to a factor of a few, depending on the planet considered \citep[e.g.,][]{salz_simulating_2016, kubyshkina_precise_2024}.
+We should thus take into account that changes to the mass-loss rate at that level could be attributed to the boundary condition rather than metallicity.

 We keep the Parker wind parameters of the pure hydrogen/helium composition the same as before, that is, a self-consistent temperature of $T_0=5100$~K and a mass-loss rate of $\dot{M}=10^{11}$~g~s$^{-1}$.
 For the simulations with different metallicity, we then find the mass-loss rate for which $\rho(R_p)$ is the same as that of the hydrogen/helium profile, while using a self-consistent $T_0$.
-This yields the following values: $T_0=5100$~K and $\dot{M}=10^{10.95}$~g~s$^{-1}$ for the model with a solar composition, $T_0=5100$~K and $\dot{M}=10^{10.95}$~g~s$^{-1}$ for the model with 3x solar metallicity, $T_0=5100$~K and $\dot{M}=10^{10.8}$~g~s$^{-1}$ for the model with 10x solar metallicity, $T_0=5000$~K and $\dot{M}=10^{10.3}$~g~s$^{-1}$ for the model with 30x solar metallicity, and $T_0=5000$~K and $\dot{M}=10^{9.9}$~g~s$^{-1}$ for the model with 50x solar metallicity.
+This yields the following values: $T_0=5100$~K and $\dot{M}=10^{10.95}$~g~s$^{-1}$ for the model with a solar composition, $T_0=5100$~K and $\dot{M}=10^{10.95}$~g~s$^{-1}$ for the model with three times solar metallicity, $T_0=5100$~K and $\dot{M}=10^{10.8}$~g~s$^{-1}$ for the model with ten times solar metallicity, $T_0=5000$~K and $\dot{M}=10^{10.3}$~g~s$^{-1}$ for the model with 30 times solar metallicity, and $T_0=5000$~K and $\dot{M}=10^{9.9}$~g~s$^{-1}$ for the model with 50 times solar metallicity.
 Hence, for a fixed density $\rho(R_p)$, the mass-loss rate is roughly an order of magnitude lower at high metallicity than at solar metallicity.

 The right column of Fig. \ref{fig:hotneptune_structure} presents the atmospheric structure of these models.
 Since the mass-loss rates of the lower metallicity models are close to $10^{11}$~g~s$^{-1}$, their atmospheric structures are almost the same as in the left column of Fig. \ref{fig:hotneptune_structure}.
 The differences are larger for the higher metallicity models.
 The temperature profiles shown in panel i are now all remarkably similar.
 Like in Sect. \ref{sec:z_temperature}, we can explain this with an argument based on the expansion cooling rate.
 The velocity and hence expansion cooling rate of the higher metallicity models is relatively low at radii $r\lesssim 2R_p$.
 As panel j confirms, the result is that these models are in radiative equilibrium at their thermostat temperatures of 5000~K in this region of the atmosphere.
 Contrary to the previous case at fixed $\dot{M}=10^{11}$~g~s$^{-1}$, their velocities are now close to the velocities of the solar composition model at radii $r \gtrsim 2 R_p$.
 Due to expansion cooling, their temperature profiles are therefore not flat, but decrease with radius.